What is Supported Loving?

 - training on sexuality and relationships is provided to all social care staff

-- people with learning disabilities and/or autism are aware of their sexual rights.
+- people with learning disabilities and autistic people are aware of their sexual rights.

 Supported Loving is not a formal membership organisation.
 Anyone can take part, it is free.
 However, we expect ‘members’ to support Supported Loving’s human rights-based approach and goals.

 Dr Claire Bates set up Supported Loving in 2017, as a response to her PhD exploring relationships for adults with learning disabilities.
 She found that relationships were important to people, but often they relied on staff support to start and continue.
-Claire continues to research relationships and sexuality, identifying the barriers many people with learning disabilities and/or autism face in this area.
+Claire continues to research relationships and sexuality, identifying the barriers many people with learning disabilities and autistic people can face in this area.

 Supported Loving isn’t about glib answers to simple issues – it’s about having an open discussion about how to provide good support in complex situations.